greg-raven/Impeachment-Chronicles/_posts/2020-04-27-dossier-author-christopher-steele-had-previously-undisclosed-meetings-with-lawyers-for-dnc-clinton-campaign.md

 A cyber firm that Alfa Bank hired to investigate the server allegations determined that the computer records were likely fabricated by "threat actors" who wanted "to make it appear as though a connection existed" between the Trump Organization and Alfa Bank.

-"If true, this would constitute a potential violation of various US federal laws," Ankura, the cyber firm, wrote in a report released Friday.
+"If true, this would constitute a potential violation of various U.S. federal laws," Ankura, the cyber firm, wrote in a report released Friday.

 Source: Chuck Ross, dailycaller.com/2020/04/27/christopher-steele-dossier-alfa-bank-perkins-coie/